 - Provider Grants: A 50% cash match is required.

-- These programs may not be used to fund any of the following:
+- EMTS Grant programs may not be used to fund any of the following:

-- land acquisition or the purchase, construction, renovation or maintenance of buildings
+- land acquisition or the purchase, construction, renovation, maintenance or improvements to buildings and grounds

 - disposable supplies (with per unit cost less than $100)